BabylonJS/OldDocumentationSite/content/exporters/3DSMax/3DSMAX_to_glTF.md

 In glTF, a skin is binded to a node.
 The skeleton (root bone) of a skin should be positioned at origin, without rotation or scaling.
 The node to which is applied the skin is responsible of its transformation (translation, rotation, scale).

+## Environment texture

+To enjoy PBR material rendering, you should have an environmnent texture in your scene.
+The plugin exports the environment map if any is provided in 3DS MAX.

+However, glTF format does not support this feature and the environment map needs to be added manually in client implementations.
+The Babylon Sandbox, see bellow, provides such feature.

 #  Try it out!  #

-Export your own scene from 3DS MAX to gltf format and load it into the [Babylon Sandbox](http://sandbox.babylonjs.com/).
+Export your own scene from 3DS MAX to glTF format and load it into the [Babylon Sandbox](http://sandbox.babylonjs.com/).
 Or load them via scripts using the [babylon loader](https://doc.babylonjs.com/extensions/gltf).